1941 Packard Custom Super Eight One Eighty Convertible Victoria by Darrin

 - “Banacek’s Darrin,” used in the popular 1970s NBC television series

-- Beautiful, correct restoration by Packard expert Don Sears
+- Beautiful restoration as completed by marque expert Don Shears

 - Perhaps the most famous extant 1941–1942 “Darrin”

-Following its use in California, the Banacek '41 Packard made its way to Wisconsin, where it was eventually acquired in 1980 by the late Bob Adams.
+Following its use in California, the Banacek Packard made its way to Wisconsin, where it was eventually acquired in 1980 by the late Bob Adams.
 In 1981 the car was acquired from Tom Crook by Tom St. Martin, who drove it for several years before beginning its ground-up restoration with Lakeland Restorations of Minnesota.
-In a recent conversation, Mr. St. Martin recalled that the car showed evidence of a early rear end collision, which was properly repaired with new sheet metal, and that numerous "N.O.S." and original parts were utilized in the restoration.
+In a recent conversation, Mr. St. Martin recalled that the car showed evidence of an early rear-end collision, which was properly repaired with new sheet metal, and that numerous “N.O.S.” and original parts were utilized in the restoration.

 In 1990 the car was sold to Packard guru Don Sears, who oversaw the completion of the high-quality, authentic restoration, including installation of a correct 1941 engine, replacing the cracked original block.
 The result gathered numerous awards, including at the Pebble Beach Concours d’Elegance, in an Antique Automobile Club of America judging in 1992, and a 100-point score with the Classic Car Club of America, with which the car holds Senior Premier badge number 1679.
 Sears sold the Packard in 1992, after it had won virtually all that it could win.
 The following year it joined Thomas F. Derro’s collection.
 In October 2017, the car was offered from the Derro estate when it was acquired by the current owner.